stonepros/stone/doc/releases/firefly.rst

   that consists entirely of big-endian machines, you will need to upgrade all daemons and clients and restart.

-* The 'ceph.file.layout' and 'ceph.dir.layout' extended attributes are
+* The 'stone.file.layout' and 'stone.dir.layout' extended attributes are
   no longer included in the listxattr(2) results to prevent problems with 'cp -a' and similar tools.